Mingyu-Lian/CITS5206-Capstone/server/backend/README.md

 docker-compose build
 docker-compose up

-step 3:
+Step 3:

-Expose frontend on port 3000
+Expose the frontend on port 3000

-Expose backend on port 5000
+Expose the backend on port 5000

 Expose backend on port 5000/api-docs